mozilla/firefoxos-quick-start/guide.md

 	}

-There are many CSS frameworks available to aid in responsive design; one of those awesome frameworks is Mozilla's [mortar](https://github.com/mozilla/mortar).
+There are many JavaScript and CSS frameworks available to aid in responsive design; one of those awesome frameworks is Mozilla's [mortar](https://github.com/mozilla/mortar).
 This quick start guide fits you with mortar's basic layout template:

 	[code INSERT WHEN APP IS DONE]